Mushoku Tensei

-is a Japanese light novel series written by and later illustrated by Shirotaka.
+is a Japanese light novel series written by and illustrated by Shirotaka.
 The series follows Rudeus Greyrat, a jobless, overweight, and reclusive man who dies and is reincarnated in a fantasy world.
 Retaining the memories from his previous life, he is determined to enjoy his new life without any regrets.

-The series was originally published online at Shōsetsuka Ni Narō in November 2012.
-The following year, Media Factory’s MF Books imprint announced a print edition with illustrations by Pixiv user A manga adaptation by Yuka Fujikawa began serialisation in the June 2014 issue of Monthly Comic Flapper, and three spin-offs were also released.
+The series was originally published online at Shōsetsuka ni Narō in November 2012.
+The following year, Media Factory's MF Books imprint announced a print edition with illustrations by Pixiv user A manga adaptation by Yuka Fujikawa began serialisation in the June 2014 issue of Monthly Comic Flapper, and three spin-offs were also released.
 Seven Seas Entertainment licensed the tankōbon volumes of the manga for North America along with the original light novels.
 Studio Bind produced an anime television series adaptation.
 The first season aired between January and December 2021.
 The second season aired from July 2023 to July 2024.
-The third season is set to premiere in 2026.
+The third season premiered in July 2026.

 Plot

-An unnamed 34-year old NEET (Not in Education, Employment, or Training) is evicted from his home by his four siblings following the death of their parents and his failure to attend the funeral.
+An unnamed 34-year-old NEET (Not in Education, Employment, or Training) is evicted from his home.
 As he wanders the streets, he laments his life and wishes to start over.
 Simultaneously, he sees a group of teenagers quarrelling, and is reminded of a childhood friend he had feelings for in middle school.
 When a speeding truck threatens to hit them, he pushes them out of the way and dies in the process.

-He awakens in a baby's body and realizes he has been reincarnated into a world of swords and sorcery.
+He awakens in a baby's body and realizes he has been reincarnated into a magical world of swords and sorcery.
 Determined to make the most of this second chance, he discards his past identity to embrace a new life as Rudeus Greyrat.
 Due to inherited affinity and early training, Rudeus becomes highly skilled in magic.
-During his childhood, he studies under the demon mage Roxy Migurdia, befriends a demi-human named Sylphiette, and becomes a magic tutor to noble heiress Eris Boreas Greyrat.
+During his childhood, he studies under the mage Roxy Migurdia, befriends an elf named Sylphiette, and becomes a magic tutor to noble heiress Eris Boreas Greyrat.

 Just as Rudeus begins to feel like he has found his place in this world, a major magical catastrophe destroys his nation, teleporting and stranding hundreds of thousands of people far from home.
-Some end up in dangerous places or situations, resulting in their deaths due to murder, war, execution, monster attack, or exposure to the elements.
-Stranded in a foreign land with Eris, Rudeus begins the journey home with help from a warrior named Ruijerd Superdia.
-During their travels, Rudeus is approached by a mysterious entity called the Man-God, who offers cryptic advice with unclear motives.
-After three years, including a defeat by a powerful world-class warrior named Orsted, Rudeus successfully escorts Eris home to their devastated homeland.
+Some end up in dangerous places or situations, resulting in their deaths due to murder, war, execution, monster attacks, or exposure to the elements.
+Stranded in a foreign land with Eris, Rudeus begins the journey home with help from a noble warrior named Ruijerd Superdia.
+During their travels, Rudeus is approached by a mysterious entity called Hitogami, who offers cryptic advice with unclear motives.
+After three years, including a defeat by a powerful warrior named Orsted, Rudeus successfully escorts Eris home to their devastated homeland.
 However, political tensions and a misunderstanding lead to Eris's sudden departure, leaving Rudeus heartbroken.